 The Mount Dora Center for the Arts is an IRS Approved 501C-3 Not for Profit.
 Your tax deductible donation helps to keep ART alive.
 Through YOU, we can provide grants for art education and classes to underprivileged children and adults in our community.

-Fine Art Camp for Children
+Art Camp and After School for Children

 Take a CLASS

 Art in the Alley/ Art Stroll

 Due to extreme summer heat and construction on Royellou Lane, MDCA will be postponing participation in “Art Stroll / Art in the Alley” until FALL 2022.
 Although Mount Dora Center for the Arts will not be participating, other galleries and artists may continue through summer.